bgeils/bgeils.github.io/portfolio.md

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/energyblockchain.png){: .center-image }

-An energy platform solution that allows consumers to efficiently trade their energy directly at a house to house level – allowing them to save money and maximise the use of their solar and wind energy.
-The project's humble beginnings was a blockchain implentation in IBM's Hyperledger technology.
+An energy platform solution that allows consumers to efficiently trade their energy directly at a house to house level – allowing them to save money and maximize the use of their solar and wind energy.
+The project's humble beginnings were a blockchain implementation in IBM's Hyperledger technology.
 The next revision was ported to Ethereum.
 The most recent repo boasts a classic web app that allows for more throughput and quicker development cycles.

 There is [evidence](http://www.solarcity.com/sites/default/files/SolarCity_Distributed_Grid-021016.pdf) that a distributed grid has a net positive benefit for society.
 The issue arises in that there is little incentive to implement this system.
 The incentive is spread out over the masses while the few parties that benefit from the current model lobby to keep it with a strong presence.